Inseason Alaska Commercial Salmon Summary

 Purse Seine Fishery

 Regulations allow purse seine fishing in Districts 1 (Sections 1-C, 1-D, 1-E, and 1-F only), 2, 3, 4, 5, 6 (Sections 6-C, 6-D, and 6-E only), 7, 9, 10, 11 (Sections 11-A and 11-D only), 12, 13, and 14.
 Although the areas specified above are designated purse seine fishing areas, specific open areas and fishing times are established in season by emergency order (EO).
-Purse seine fishing is also allowed in hatchery terminal harvest areas (THA) at Carroll Inlet, Neets Bay, Kendrick Bay, Anita Bay, Thomas Bay, Southeast Cove, Hidden Falls, Deep Inlet, Crawfish Inlet, and Amalga Harbor.
+Purse seine fishing may be allowed in hatchery terminal harvest areas (THA) at Carroll Inlet, Neets Bay, Kendrick Bay, Port Asumcion, Anita Bay, Thomas Bay, Southeast Cove, Hidden Falls, Deep Inlet, Crawfish Inlet, and Amalga Harbor.
 Purse seine openings in THAs are established by EO in consultation with hatchery operators.

 For more information, please visit the ADF&G website for the Southeast Alaska and Yakutat Management Area.